A generalization of Aubin's result for a Yamabe-type problem on smooth metric measure spaces: Introduction

 The \textit{weighted Yamabe constant} is the number

 For $m = \infty$, Case defined the weighted Yamabe quotient as the limit of \eqref{funcional Yamabe} when $m$ goes to infinity and the weighted Yamabe constant as \eqref{Defi Yamabe constant}.
-Note that in the case $m = 0$ the weighted Yamabe constant coincide with the Yamabe constant and in the case $m = \infty$ this is equivalent to Perelman's entropy (see \cite{Perelman}).
+Note that when $m = 0$, the weighted Yamabe constant coincides with the Yamabe constant, and when $m = \infty$, if the weighted Yamabe constant is positive, this is equivalent to Perelman's entropy (see \cite{Perelman}).
+By the Gagliardo-Nirenberg inequality, it is possible to consider the functional defined in \eqref{funcional Yamabe} and the constant defined in \eqref{Defi Yamabe constant} for $(\R^n, dx^2, dV, m)$, where $dx^2$ is the usual metric in $\R^2$ and $dV$ is the volume form induced by this metric.
+We denote by $\Lambda_{m,n}$ the weighted Yamabe constant $\Lambda(\R^n, dx^2, dV, m)$ (see Theorem \ref{teoGN} below).